inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

    :align: center

 5. After login with your account, you can begin the process of downloading imagery in an area you want.
 In the below window, will display satellite maps, you can select the area you want to downloaded to pan and zoom in/zoom out until the area you want can be found.
 For example, you want to download a region Sorong, Papua Barat.
 The next step you have to draw a box around the area you want downloaded.
-6. When an error occurs in the area you choose, you can click “clear kriteria”.
+6. When an error occurs in the area you choose, you can click "clear kriteria".
 Clear criteria function to remove the area you have chosen, so you can start to choose the area you want.
 How to draw a box with the left click one by one to form a polygon.
-Then click “Data Sets” (located in the bottom left box).
+Then click "Data Sets" (located in the bottom left box).

 .. image:: /static/tutorial/ToT/2_tot_6.png
    :align: center